Accessibility at Swarthmore

 In addition to complying with the law, Swarthmore College is morally and ethically committed to communicating information to all individuals in a manner that enables them to achieve their academic and professional goals and aspirations.
 To maximize Swarthmore’s potential to achieve its legal, moral, and ethical commitments in the digital environment, the College has established an Information and Communication Technology (ICT) accessibility plan.

 What is it?

-At its essence, accessibility is how easy or hard we make it for a person to interact with something.
+At its essence, accessibility is how easy or not it is for a person to interact with something.

 - Transparency and open communication to campus leadership and all campus constituents

 - Anticipate, value and support diversity and learner differences